TerableCoder/TerableNotifications/README.md

 # TerableNotifications
-Alerts you when you get /w ed, or when someone types @@ or @myName in chat.
+Alerts you when you get /w ed, or when someone types @@ or @myName in an unblocked chat.

 The default is to only notify you if you're AFK (tabbed out).